ibm-cloud-docs/power-iaas/planning_prerequisite.md

 IBM recommended operating environment is a long-term operating environment that can result in the greatest reliability and energy efficiency.
 The allowable operating environment represents the environment in which the equipment is tested to verify its functionality.
 Due to the stresses that operating in the allowable envelope can place on the equipment, these envelopes must be used for short-term operation, not continuous operation.
 A few configurations must not operate at the maximum limits of the ASHRAE A3 allowable range.
 Consult your IBM technical specialist for additional information.

-If altitude of the private cloud site exceeds by 900 m (2,953 ft), derate the maximum allowable temperature by 1°C (1.8°F) for every 175 m (574 ft).
+If altitude of the IBM {{site.data.keyword.powerSys_notm}} Private Cloud site exceeds by 900 m (2,953 ft), derate the maximum allowable temperature by 1°C (1.8°F) for every 175 m (574 ft).
 The maximum allowable elevation is 3,050 m (10,000 ft).

 Refer to the following considerations to set the minimum and maximum humidity levels:
 *  The minimum humidity level is the maximum absolute humidity of the -12°C (10.4°F) dew point and 8% relative humidity.
 These levels intersect at approximately 25°C (77°F).
 Based on the temperature, set the minimum humidity level: